 - Vote with your wallet — Only buy/eat seafood products that come from sustainable fishing practices.
 Don’t forget: retailers and restaurants care about customers’ demands.
 You hold the power.

-- Use sustainable seafood guides to help you make choices about what kind of seafood to purchase.
+- Use sustainable seafood guides to make choices about what kind of seafood to purchase.
 There’s a few online (like this one from SeaChoice, or check out this list of guides from WWF).
 Or you can download a free app (search “sustainable seafood”).

-What you can do to help relieve our oceans of the plastic dump:
+Help relieve our oceans of the plastic dump:

 - Can you recycle coffee cups?
 Read this to find out what you should do with your empty Starbucks cup (Toronto article).